Laboratory for Laser Energetics: OMEGA laser

 View inside the Omega target chamber at the moment of system operation.

-The OMEGA laser is a laser device at the LLE built to perform direct-drive inertial confinement fusion experiments.
-It is a 60-beam ultraviolet frequency-tripled neodymium glass laser, which is capable of delivering 40 kilojoules at up to 60 terawatts, making it one of the most powerful and highest energy lasers in the world.
-The laser light can be focused onto a spherical target less than 1 millimeter in diameter suspended in a spherical vacuum chamber 3.3 meters in diameter.
+The OMEGA laser is a laser device at the LLE built to perform direct-drive inertial-confinement fusion experiments.
+It is a 60-beam ultraviolet frequency-tripled neodymium glass laser, which is designed to deliver up to 30 kilojoules of 351-nm ultraviolet energy on target at peak powers of up to 30 terawatts, making it one of the most powerful and highest-energy lasers in the world.
+During acceptance tests following the completion of the 60-beam upgrade in 1995, the system demonstrated stable on-target irradiation of up to 37 kilojoules of ultraviolet energy.
+Together with OMEGA EP, it is one of the two most powerful lasers located at any academic institution.
+The laser light can be focused onto a spherical target less than 1 millimeter in diameter, suspended in a spherical vacuum chamber 3.3 meters in diameter.

-Initial construction and commissioning of the laser were completed in 1980 under a 21 million USD contract between the University of Rochester and the US Department of Energy.
-At the time, it was a 24-beam 15 terawatt system.
-It was upgraded between 1990 and 1995 for 61 million USD into the 60-beam system that exists today.
-OMEGA held the record for highest energy laser (per pulse) from 1999 (after the Nova laser's dismantling) to 2005, when the first 8 beams of the National Ignition Facility exceeded OMEGA's output by about 30 kJ in the ultraviolet.
+Initial construction and commissioning of the laser were completed in 1980 under a $21 million contract between the University of Rochester and the US Department of Energy.
+At the time, it was a 24-beam, 15-terawatt system.
+It was upgraded between 1990 and 1995 for $61 million into the 60-beam system that exists today.
+OMEGA held the record for highest-energy laser (per pulse) from 1999 (after the Nova laser's dismantling) to 2005, when the first 8 beams of the National Ignition Facility exceeded OMEGA's output by about 30 kJ in the ultraviolet.

-OMEGA is used for direct-drive inertial confinement fusion experiments, in which the lasers compress a target filled with fusion fuel, forming a dense hot region at the center in which nuclear fusion reactions occur.
-OMEGA once held the record for highest neutron yield of any inertial confinement fusion device.
-It has demonstrated yields of over 5×10^{13} reactions per implosion, with internal pressures of over 50 gigabars.
+OMEGA is used for direct-drive inertial-confinement fusion experiments, in which the lasers compress a target filled with fusion fuel, forming a hot, dense region at the center in which nuclear fusion reactions occur.
+OMEGA once held the record for highest neutron yield of any inertial-confinement fusion device, with deuterium-tritium target implosions in the 1990s producing 1.4×10^14 neutrons, the highest yield recorded from any laser system at that time.
+It has demonstrated yields of over 5e13 reactions per implosion, with internal pressures of over 50 gigabar.